syncfusion-content/fileformat-docs/FileFormat/PDF/Getting Started.md

 {% endhighlight %}

-The below code snippet shows how to save the invoice document to disk and dispose the PdfDocument object.
+The following code example shows how to save the invoice document to disk and dispose the PdfDocument object.

 {% highlight c# %}
 [C#]

-//Save and close the document.
+//Saves and closes the document.

 document.Save("Sample.pdf");